Colleges That Don't Require a High School Diploma or GED

 Visit School

-Southern Technical College offers a career pathways program.
-This school is located in Florida.
-Students without a high school diploma or GED may be eligible for it.
-Students must pass the Ability to Benefit exam, enroll in a GED preparation course and enroll in career training classes.
+Southern Technical College, situated in Florida, provides a Career Pathways Program for students who do not have a high school diploma or GED.
+To qualify, students need to successfully pass the Ability to Benefit exam, participate in a GED preparation course, and enroll in career training classes.

 Tuition & Fees